melbournebioinformatics/MelBioInf_docs/docs/tutorials/workshop_delivery_mode_info/workshops_nectar.md

 !!! attention
     Follow the instructions for your operating system carefully.

-    Repeated failed login attempt might result in being locked out of the account.
+    Repeated failed login attempts might result in being locked out of the account.

 <br>
 **Mac Users:**